 |Endive||15 to 18||Squash, summer||18 to 24|

 |Eggplant||18 to 24||Squash, winter||24 to 36|

 |Kale||15 to 18||Sweet corn||15 to 18|

 |Leeks||3 to 6||Turnip||4 to 6|

 Note: To determine spacing for interplanting, add the inches for the two crops to be planted together, and divide the sum by 2.
 For example, if radishes are planted next to beans, add 2 inches + 4 inches = 6 inches, then divide 6 inches by 2 inches = 3 inches.
 The radishes should be planted 3 inches from the beans.

-Tip: Be careful not to sow seeds too closely together or your plants may be at a higher risk of disease (often caused by poor air circulation).
+Tip: Be careful not to sow seeds too closely together or your crops may be at a higher risk of plant disease (often caused by poor air circulation).
 Always refer to the seed packet for appropriate spacing.

 Succession and Relay Planting

 Once a crop has reached its full production, it is time to plant more.
 Cool-season crops (peas, lettuce, broccoli) are followed by warm-season crops (peppers, tomatoes, beans), and if you live in a mild climate, these may be followed by more cool season plants, or even a fall/winter crop.
 Learn more about successive planting in the home garden here.

 Relaying is overlapping planting of one type of crop.
 For example, spinach may be planted at 2-3 week intervals to ensure a steady harvest.
 Or you can plant early, mid and late season crops all at the same time (see Planting Crops for a Second Harvest).